martinteoharov/pixpox-dev-docs/docs/README.md

 ## PixPox Engine

-PixPox is a 2D Game Engine built around the concept of simulating every pixel on screen using simple [automaton](https://en.wikipedia.org/wiki/Automaton) rules!
+PixPox is a 2D Game Engine built around the concept of simulating most pixels on screen using simple [cellular automaton](https://en.wikipedia.org/wiki/Automaton) rules!

-This obsidian vault is to be a research database of the design patterns, data structures and algorithms used throughout the project.
+This obsidian vault is to be a research database.
+It will document the design patterns, data structures, algorithms and various optimizations used throughout the project.

 ### Book Index
 - The [[Vision]] for PixPox